KeithWilliamsGMIT/Emerging-Technologies-Project/README.md

 This is my 4th year project for the emerging technologies module in college.
 For this project I was tasked with creating a Python web application to recognise digits in images.
 Users will be able to visit the web application through their browser, submit (or draw) an image containing a single digit, and the web application will respond with the digit contained in the image.
 This application will use Tensorflow and Flask.

 ## Getting started
 First ensure you have Python 3 installed.
 The easiest way to install Python is through [Anaconda](https://www.anaconda.com/downloads).
 Next create a virtual environment in the app folder to store all the required packages.
 Once created, activate the new environment using the `source` command and install the packages listed in the `requirements.txt` file.
-Finally, start the application using the below command.
+Then train and save the TensorFlow model by running the `tensorflow_model.py` script.
+This will create a new folder called models.
+Finally, start the application.
+You can use the below commands.

 ```
 # Create the virtual environment